-Although previous studies implicated the brain chemical serotonin in all types of aggression, new research suggests that it may only be involved in escalated aggression and violence.
-New studies also question whether changes in the serotonin system are the cause or effect of escalated aggression: Research now suggests that unchecked aggressive behavior can eventually change the brain in ways that alter serotonin levels and, perhaps, increase violent behavior.
+Although previous studies implicated the brain chemical serotonin in all types of aggression, research suggests that it may only be involved in escalated aggression and violence.
+Studies also question whether changes in the serotonin system are the cause or effect of escalated aggression.
+Research now suggests that unchecked aggressive behavior can eventually change the brain in ways that alter serotonin levels and, perhaps, increase violent behavior.

 Researchers modeled pathological aggression in wild mice and rats by permitting them to physically dominate other rodents repeatedly.
-With such positive reinforcement, the animals’ initially normal aggressiveness gradually became transformed into a more violent form — similar to the kind seen in violent people.
+With such positive reinforcement, a relatively small proportion of the animals’ initially normal aggressiveness gradually became transformed into a more violent form — similar to the kind seen in violent people.

-Researchers found that levels of serotonin decreased in animals perpetrating repeated victorious episodes of aggression but not as a result of performing normal, functional acts of aggression.
+Researchers found that levels of serotonin, particularly in the prefrontal cortex, decreased in animals perpetrating repeated victorious episodes of aggression but not as a result of performing normal, functional acts of aggression.
 These ﬁndings are consistent with studies in humans showing that serotonin deﬁciency is associated with escalated rather than more functional forms of aggression.
 The results suggest that regulation of the serotonin system may be beneﬁcial for people with anger problems.
 In animal studies, exposure to serotonin receptor agonists, drugs that increase serotonin activity, suppressed aggressive behavior, including its escalated form.

-Drosophila showed increased expression of an enzyme important in processing hormones and pheromones and decreased expression of a protein important in pheromone sensation.
-These data suggest that abnormally aggressive fruit ﬂies may have difﬁculty identifying the territories of other males, resulting in more frequent or more violent “turf wars.“ In humans, new imaging technologies have helped neuroscientists identify brain regions associated with inappropriate aggressive behavior.
+Highly aggressive Drosophila showed increased expression of an enzyme important in processing hormones and pheromones and decreased expression of a protein important in pheromone sensation.
+This data suggests that abnormally aggressive fruit ﬂies may have difﬁculty identifying the territories of other males, resulting in more frequent or more violent “turf wars.”
+In humans, imaging technologies have helped neuroscientists identify brain regions associated with inappropriate aggressive behavior.
 Damage to certain regions of the brain, most notably the prefrontal cortex, can result in violent behavior.

 Unlike most behaviors, individual acts of escalated aggression and violence have the potential to impact society as a whole.
 Research from fruit ﬂies to humans is helping to decipher the biological causes of these abnormal behaviors.
 This research promises to reveal new avenues of treatment and prevention in the years to come.